jstarcher/jenkins-monitor/README.md

 # your `config.toml` will override the value found in Jenkins.
 schedule = "0 0 2 * * *"  # Daily at 2 AM UTC (cron format with seconds)
 alert_threshold_minutes = 90  # Alert if job hasn't run in 90 minutes
+# Note: Jenkins often uses 5-field cron specs (no seconds) such as `0 0 * * *`.
+# This monitor will automatically normalize 5-field cron expressions by
+# prepending a leading seconds field of `0` so both forms are accepted.

 [[job]]
 name = "hourly-tests"